Water skiing: Safety measures

 As water skiing is a potentially dangerous sport, safety is important.

 There should be a 200 ft wide skiing space and the water should be at least 5 to 6 ft deep.
 The towboat should stay at least 100 ft from docks, swim areas, and the shore, and other boats should steer clear of skiers by at least 100 feet.
 Without proper space and visibility skiing can be extremely dangerous.
-Skiers should wear a life jacket regardless of swimming ability.
-Specially-designed life jackets or ski vests allow movement needed for the sport while still providing floation for a downed or injured skier.
+Skiers should wear a life jacket regardless of swimming ability, although the expectation that all skiers are also competent swimmers is advisable as well.
+Specially-designed life jackets or ski vests allow movement needed for the sport while still providing floatation for a downed or injured skier.
 The most common water ski injuries involve the lower legs, such as the knee, because a fall at high speed can create irregular angles of collision between the skier's body and the water surface.
 Another common cause of injury is colliding with objects on or near the water, like docks.

 The tow boat must contain at least two people: a driver and an observer.
 In most locales, the observer will need to be at least 12 years of age.
 The driver maintains a steady course, free of obstacles to the skier.
 The observer continually observes the skier, relays the condition of the skier to the boat driver, and if necessary, raises the "skier down" warning flag, as required, when a skier is in the water, returning to the boat, or in some localities, the entire time the skier is out of the boat.
 The skier and observer should agree on a set of standard hand-signals for easy communication: stop, speed up, turn, I'm OK, skier in the water, etc.